 The Trust is a registered Charitable Trust founded in 1985.
+To learn more about the history of the trust, you can read this article on our Wilderlife blog.
 The Trust is governed by a Trust Deed.
+[CC36073]

 - Funding of projects or research relating to Mountain Recreation or to the conservation and good management of Natural Environments.